hohMiyazawa/Automail/src/data/languages/README.txt

 Q: How do I add a translation?

 A: You create a file named "yourlanguage.json" in this directory.
-Copy one of the existing translations to get the right structure.
+Copy one of the existing translations to get the right structure. (or see "JSON field details.txt")
-To get it added to Automail I prefer pull requests, but just sending me a translation file is fine.
+To get it added to Automail I prefer pull requests (https://github.com/hohMiyazawa/Automail/), but just sending me a translation file is fine.

-Q: How do I activate my translation?
+Q: How do I activate my translation in the Automail code?

 A: I will happily do this for you, but if you want to do this yourself, you must add an entry near the top of the file in "/src/localisation.js", and a settings option near the bottom of "/src/data/legacyModuleDescriptions.json".